 God’s voice is not normally heard

-through our ears.
+through our ears under these circumstances.
 He is usually heard within our minds.
 God’s

 words are one-on-one

 and personal.
-He is intimately involved with every human life, and can
+I accept through faith that he is intimately involved with every human life, and is capable of listening

-and talk to every one of us at any given moment.
+and talking to every one of us at any given moment.
 Consider the logistics

-voice; know that we are being addressed by him.
+voice; know that we are actually being addressed by him.

 I suppose the obvious question for